cysouw/diathesis/text/c04_reflexive.md

 **Notes**

-The verb *sich verabschieden* [@Next a] might also be thought of as an antipassive [@Next b].
-However, it possibly better seen as an anticausative, related to [@Next c].
-The reason is that the agent of [@Next a] and the patient of [@Next c] are both typically the participant who is leaving.
+The verb *sich verabschieden* [@next a] might also be thought of as an antipassive [@next b].
+However, it possibly better seen as an anticausative, related to [@next c].
+The reason is that the agent of [@next a] and the patient of [@next c] are both typically the participant who is leaving.

 :::ex
 a.
 Ich verabschiede mich von ihm.